Chrisphdoan/chrisphdoan.github.io/_posts/2025-09-18-cluster-cells.md

-How do we cluster cell in single-cell RNA-seq?
+How do we cluster cells in single-cell RNA-seq?

 Graph-based clustering (Seurat)
 FindNeighbors() has default k = 20, k-nearest neighbor (kNN)